guhailin/guhailin.github.io/Unit46 Have something done.md

 > When are you going to **get the roof instead**? (= have the roof repaired)

 ---
-Somethings **have something done** has a different meaning.
+Sometimes **have something done** has a different meaning.
 For example:
 > Paul and Karen **had their bags stolen** while they were travelling.

 This does not mean that they arranged for somebody to steal their bags.
 'They **had their bags stolen**' means only: 'Their bags were stolen'.